 1. You Are Constantly Stressed And Intolerant

 This can manifest as having frequent fits of rage, anxiety and disturbed sleep.
 Often your mind could be aware of something unpleasant and your inability to come to terms form it has made you too touchy to everything around you.
-Deep down you are fearful
+Deep down you are fearful of knowing the truth through someone else.

 2. You Are A Control Freak